c4cs/c4cs.github.io/_commands/basics/tail.md

 ~~~

 ##### Break it down
- * The `f` flag follows the file and outputs any new text added to the end of the file
+ * The `f` flag follows the file and outputs any new text added to the end of the file.